 OneNote is more robust – if you need tons of nested, easily organized documents, files, and images for constant reference, OneNote is your app.
-EverNote is great at versatility and sharing but can be a little clunky in the UI department.
+Evernote is great at the versatility and sharing but can be a little clunky in the UI department.
 Zoho Notebook is interesting and runs on all browsers but doesn’t always move as quickly because it’s internet-based.

 Google Keep has a clean, fast, and colorful UI that’s designed to get your note taken as fast as possible, so you can move on.